-From the center of the pond, a flotilla of decoys had broken lose from their moorings.
+From the center of the pond, a flotilla of decoys had broken lose from their mooring.
 The wind and white caps dragged their lead anchors across the pond’s bottom.
 We watched transfixed as they inched closer.

-As they drew near, most revealed themselves as balsa wood blocks, painted white in the center and black at both ends, Blue Bill decoys.
+As they drew near, most revealed themselves as balsa wood blocks, painted white in the center and black at both ends, drake Blue Bill decoys.
 Headless, they resembled miniature cop cars.

 While everyone had heard of Alviso, had a vague notion of where it was, few visited.
 Its reputation put it on the, best if skipped list.

-Originally it was the pueblo center of a vast Spanish Ranchero of bull fights and fiestas, where the Valley transitioned from land to estuaries and then the open San Francisco Bay.
+Originally the pueblo center of a vast Spanish Ranchero of bull fights and fiestas, it was where the Valley transitioned from land to estuaries and then the open San Francisco Bay.
 Back then, El Toro and grizzlies roamed the land, water fowl blacked the sky when disturbed and oysters and fish teemed in the estuaries and Bay.

 A few notable restaurants thrived but the primary respectable endeavor for going there was duck hunting.
 The peak time for duck hunting is sunrise.
 Before the morning shoot and after, duck hunters frequented Alviso’s restaurants with Vahl’s, the grand dame.